To provide guidance on:

 - As parallel actions, RA will:

 - Contact assigned GCO by running the ERA Activity - to complete their full institutional review of the proposal.
-Note: For any proposal that is to be funded, the preference is for PNT and OIRC to complete their full institutional review prior to submission.
-In the event of an ATF and other situations, this may not be possible and will need to be completed prior to account establishment or account establishment will be delayed.
+Note: For any proposal that is to be funded, the preference is for the Proposal GCO to complete their full institutional review prior to submission.
+In the event of an ATF and other situations, this may not be possible and will need to be completed prior to account establishment or account establishment will be delayed. *See note below.

-- There are 2 ways to find out if a proposal has been fully reviewed by PNT or OIRC – (1) Access the report Proposals Submitted With No Review and search by FP Number in the Find field - if nothing is found, the proposal is fully reviewed or (2) In the History section of the ERA Workspace, click:
+- *Note: There are 2 ways to find out if a proposal has been fully reviewed by a Proposal GCO – (1) Access the report Proposals Submitted With No Review and search by FP Number in the Find field - if nothing is found, the proposal is fully reviewed or (2) In the History section of the ERA Workspace, click:

 What happens if an award intended for ASUF comes to ASU?
 How should this situation be handled?